Alzheimer’s and Dementia: What’s the Difference?

 Published on:

-Alzheimer’s disease is the most common type of major neurocognitive disorder, formerly known as dementia.
-Learn more about the difference between major neurocognitive disorder, mild neurocognitive disorder, and the pre-symptomatic phase of Alzheimer’s disease.
+Alzheimer’s disease is the most common type of dementia.
+Learn more about the difference between dementia, mild cognitive impairment, and the pre-symptomatic phase of Alzheimer’s disease.

 DEMENTIA AND ALZHEIMER'S

-• Dementia (also known as major neurocognitive disorder) is not a disease, but a group of symptoms that are associated with a decline in thinking, reasoning, and/or remembering.
+• Dementia (also known as major neurocognitive disorder) is not a disease but a group of symptoms associated with a decline in thinking, reasoning, and/or remembering.
 If someone has dementia, they may have difficulty carrying out daily tasks they have performed routinely and independently throughout their lives.

 Everything Changed in 2013

-The new psychiatric Diagnostic and Statistical Manual (DSM 5) renamed “dementia” as “major neurocognitive disorder” and added a new, less severe category of cognitive difficulty called mild neurocognitive disorder.
+The new psychiatric Diagnostic and Statistical Manual (DSM 5) renamed “dementia” as “major neurocognitive disorder” and added a new, less severe category of cognitive difficulty called mild cognitive impairment (or mild neurocognitive disorder).

 Major neurocognitive disorder is diagnosed when disturbance of a single cognitive ability is severe enough to interfere with independence and the disturbance is not caused by drug use, delirium, or various other medical or psychiatric conditions.
 The cognitive abilities that are tested for this diagnosis are: